themeteorchef/saas-stripe/saas-stripe.md

 ```.lang-bash
 meteor add momentjs:moment
 ```
-Because we'll be working with a handful of dates, we'll make use of the [`momentjs:moment`](https://atmospherejs.com/momentjs/moment) package to help us with things like converting unix timestamps to human readable text.
+Because we'll be working with a handful of dates, we'll make use of the [`momentjs:moment`](https://atmospherejs.com/momentjs/moment) package to help us with things like converting Unix timestamps to human readable text.

 <p class="block-header">Terminal</p>
 ```.lang-bash